AmarCodes-22/python-engineer-pytorch-flask/README.md

+## Repo from python engineer's video.
+Do check the channel out.

 ## Deploy a PyTorch model using Flask & Heroku

 Create and Deploy your first Deep Learning app!
 In this PyTorch tutorial we learn how to deploy our PyTorch model with Flask and Heroku.